 - Form a dough ball.

-You are five simple steps away from the perfect, made from scratch Pie Dough.
-Homemade crust doesn't need to be intimidating.
+You are five simple steps away from the perfect, made-from-scratch pie dough.
+Homemade pie crust doesn't need to be intimidating.
 It is a fun process and the results are well worth the extra time in the kitchen.
 Use this knowledge to make my Chocolate Chess Pie!